 But, if that's the case, that's a red flag.
 That person may accuse you of some sex crime, and it's time to hire a lawyer.
 I act as a buffer between you and the police if you hire me.
 I'm not going to act as a buffer between you and the person because I will tell you not to contact that person anymore.

-If they're accusing you of something, you cannot have any contact with them because the more connection you have, the more likely you're going to say or do something that further implicates or incriminates you in a criminal offense.
+If they're accusing you of something, you cannot contact them because the more connections you have, the more likely you'll say or do something that further implicates or incriminates you in a criminal offense.

-What Is Information Helpful To Provide My Criminal Defense Attorney In An Alcohol-Related Sexual Assault Case?
+What Is Information Helpful To My Criminal Defense Attorney?

 The information that is helpful to your criminal defense attorney in an alcohol-related sexual assault case is THE TRUTH.
 If you don't tell your attorney the truth, then you're just hurting yourself and putting yourself at a disadvantage.